Besmira75/SudokuSolver/README.md

 - Easy: 35+ user inputs

 ## Installation and Usage:
+If you want to directly access the Sudoku Solver click the following link http://sudokusolver.free.nf/client/LandingPage.html

 If you want to install the code on your computer and open it in your local host, follow these instructions:
 ### Requirements:
 - XAMPP